-**They also allegedly threatened to kill at least one of the SIM swap victims, and threatened family members of their direct SIM swap victims if they do not send bitcoin or if they do not turnover their Twitter handles. **
+**They also allegedly threatened to kill at least one of the SIM swap victims and threatened family members of their direct SIM swap victims if they did not send bitcoin or if they did not turn over their Twitter handles. **

 The defendants allegedly were able to steal at least $500,000.

 01/4/2022 Update ELECTRONIC NOTICE OF RESCHEDULING as to Declan Harrington set for 4/6/2022 12:00 PM in Courtroom 22 (In person only) before Judge George A. OToole Jr.

 12/22/2021 Update The parties shall file a detailed joint status report no later than seven(7) days before the status conference on the extent the parties believe that any further scheduling deadlines are necessary at that point of the parties shall propose a joint schedule.

 **8/5/2021 Update ** ELECTRONIC ORDER to Eric Meiggs Sentenced set for 5/24/2022 02:00 PM in Courtroom 22 before Judge George A. OToole Jr.

 3/10/2021 Update ELECTRONIC NOTICE OF HEARING as to Declan Harrington This hearing conducts by video conference.
 Hearing set for 3/25/2021 03:00 PM in Courtroom 22 before Judge George A. OToole Jr.

 2/22/2021 Update ELECTRONIC NOTICE OF HEARING as to Declan Harrington This hearing conducts by video conference.
 Hearing set for 3/25/2021 03:00 PM in Courtroom 22 before Judge George A. OToole Jr.